Ismahabul/LMS/README.md

 # LMS
-Employee Leave Management System based on PHP and MySQL Download this project and setup enviroment.
+Employee Leave Management System based on PHP and MySQL.
+Download this project and setup enviroment.
+Run the project.